SnosMe/awakened-poe-trade/docs/issues.md

     *(don't forget to quit first, otherwise launching second instance will do nothing).*

-7. Enable detailed logs (Settings>Debug), restart tool, try to price check item, open the log file again.
+7. Enable detailed logs (Settings>Debug), restart tool, try to price check item, open the logs again.

 8. As last resort, go to Discord.
 But if you don't describe something specific about your problem, **you will most likely be directed to this page**.